 Travel vaccinations are an essential part of holiday and travel planning, particularly if your journey takes you to an exotic destination.
 It is important to ensure that you are vaccinated within the correct period of time before you travel and to check with the relevant embassy what vaccinations are required for your destination/activity.
-Glasgow Medical Rooms runs a Travel Vaccine Clinic can also advise you and provide your vaccination schedule as required.
+Glasgow Medical Rooms run a Travel Vaccine Clinic and can also advise you and provide your vaccination schedule as required.

 What is cholera and how do you catch it?